 - It's worth noting that occasionally some smart Ork figures out a way to prevent teef from degrading.
 This does not destabilise the Ork economy, because it's hard to imagine anything that would make it more unstable than having Orks in it already does.

-- What a Piece of Junk: The usual state of vehicles, ships, and weapons of Ork manufacture, considering that they are often cobbled together from parts scavenged by others, or using parts of very quick and crude manufacture by the Orks themselves, and are rarely kept in good condition.
-However, thanks to Clap Your Hands If You Believe, they tend to work a lot better than their engineering has any logical right to.
+- What a Piece of Junk: The usual state of vehicles, ships, and weapons of Ork manufacture, which are never kept in good condition and look like they were slapped together in a scrapyard, and in many cases were.
+However, thanks to Orks' faith in their weapons, they tend to work a lot better than their engineering has any logical right to.